Does 1 Degree Lie Angle Make Difference?

 Conclusion

-A 1-degree lie angle modification, although seemingly minute, can substantially influence a golfer’s shot accuracy and trajectory.
+A 1-degree lie angle modification can substantially influence a golfer’s shot accuracy and trajectory.

 While such an adjustment may not seem significant, it can result in discernible variations in shot dispersion, particularly with long irons, ultimately affecting a golfer’s performance on the course.

-Custom club fitting plays a vital role in ensuring that a golfer’s equipment is tailored to their specific requirements.
+Custom club fitting is essential in ensuring that a golfer’s equipment is tailored to their specific requirements.

 It promotes optimal shot accuracy, solid contact, and overall enhanced performance.